-The application period for LL.M.s runs from May 19 - June 2, 2017.
+The application period for LL.M.s will take place in June 2018.
 The following clinics reserve spaces for LL.M. students:

+- Global Justice Clinic for LLMs (Fall)

+- International Organizations Clinic (Fall)

-- Global Justice Clinic for LLMs (Spring) - International Environmental Law Clinic (Fall) - International Organizations Clinic (Fall) - Reproductive Justice Clinic (Fall) and Advanced Reproductive Justice (Spring)
+- International Transactions Clinic for LLMs (Spring)

+- Reproductive Justice Clinic (Fall) and Advanced Reproductive Justice (Spring)

-The Environmental Law Clinic (Fall & Spring), Immigrant Defense Clinic (Spring), LGBTQ Rights Externship (Spring), Mediation Clinic (Fall), Mediation Clinic - Advanced (Spring), New York Civil Liberties Clinic (Fall) and Racial Justice Clinic (Fall & Spring) also welcome LL.M. applications and will consider taking LL.M. students, but they do not specifically reserve space for LL.M.s.
-Additional clinic opportunities will be posted later in the spring.
-Please consult the Graduate Affairs Clinics web page for further details.
+- United Nations Diplomacy Clinic (Fall)

+Several other clinic and externships also welcome LL.M. applications and will consider taking LL.M. students, but they do not specifically reserve space for LL.M.s.
+Additional clinic opportunities for LLMs will be posted later in the spring on the Graduate Affairs Clinics web page.